 GLENCOE, IL (June 24, 2014) —The Chicago Botanic Garden’s photography students will proudly display their captivating work from Saturday, August 23, to Sunday, September 28, 2014 in the Joutras Gallery in the Regenstein Center.
 The juried show, titled Focusing on Nature: Fourth Annual Student Botanical Photography Exhibition, will feature photographs by current students as well as instructors of the Joseph Regenstein, Jr. School of the Chicago Botanic Garden.
 An opening reception will take place Friday, August 22, from 6 to 8 p.m. to kickoff the exhibition.

-GLENCOE, Ill.
-(April 17, 2013) – The popular Butterflies & Blooms exhibition returns for its second season on May 25.
+GLENCOE, IL (May 12, 2014) – Butterflies & Blooms returns for its third season on May 24.
 Visitors are immersed in a tropical habitat full of hundreds of colorful butterflies interacting with plant life.
-Butterflies & Blooms features butterflies from around the world, including South America, Asia, North America, and Africa, as well as those native to Illinois.
+Butterflies & Blooms features butterflies from around the world, including South America, Asia, North America and Africa, as well as those native to Illinois.
 Volunteers are also on hand to answer questions.
 The 2,800-square-foot white mesh enclosure is located on the lawn of the Learning Campus.

 GLENCOE, Ill.
 (September 5, 2012) - This has been a landmark year for the Chicago Botanic Garden, which is celebrating 40 years of educating visitors about plants and the natural world.
 Over the past four decades, the Garden has grown from a simple idea to a living museum with more than 2.4 million plants and featuring numerous classes, youth programs, art exhibitions and more.